Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in TiO

 \subsection{cRPA calculations for TiO$_2$}

-In this section, we use our cRPA implementation\cite{Amadon2014,Moree2021} to compute the $U$ interactions parameters in TiO$_2$ (see Tab.\ref{tab:cRPA-TiO2}).

-In these calculations, it appears that Ti-$d$-like and O-$p$-like bands are separated from the rest of the bands in the system, thus model (a) and (b) as discussed in section \ref{sec:defmodel} are equivalent.

-The $d-d$ model calculated in LDA leads to a value of \Udd{} =2.7 eV.
-This value is comparable to the values calculated in the literature \cite{Setvin2014}.
-We carry out a self-consistent calculations in the sense of Ref.\cite{Karlsson2010,Amadon2014,Moree2021} and we find a value of 3 eV, very close to the non self-consistent value.
+In this section, we use our cRPA implementation~\cite{Amadon2014,Moree2018,Moree2021} to compute the $U$ interaction parameters in TiO$_2$ (see Table~\ref{tab:cRPA-TiO2}) using the models of Table~\ref{tab:defmodel}.
+The $d-d$ model calculated in LDA leads to a value of \Udd{} = 2.7 eV.
+This value is comparable to the values calculated in the literature~\cite{Setvin2014}.
+We carried out self-consistent calculations in the sense of Refs.~\cite{Karlsson2010,Amadon2014,Moree2021} where multiple cRPA calculations are performed until $U_{dd} = U_{dd}^{\text{in}}$.
+We find a value of 3 eV, very close to the non selfconsistent value.

-In the $dp-dp$ model, values of $U$ are larger because screening is weaker (see e.g.\cite{Amadon2014}).
-Self-consistency effect is weak the maximum difference being 1.0 eV on \Upp{}.
-As for UO$_2$, the final values we used for \Udd{} and \Upp{} in the $dp-dp$ model are re-normalized by $U_{dp}$ (see \cite{Seth2017}).
+In the $dp-dp$ model, values of $U$ are larger because screening is weaker (see, e.g., Ref.~\cite{Amadon2014}).
+Self-consistency effect is weak, the maximum difference being 1.0 eV on \Upp{}.
+As for UO$_2$, the final values we used for \Udd{} and \Upp{} in the $dp-dp$ model are renormalized by $U_{dp}$ (see Refs.~\cite{Seth2017,Steinbauer2021}).
 Values we retain are \Udd{} = 8.1 eV and \Upp{} = 5.3 eV.